Dakingrai/ood-generalization-semantic-boundary-techniques/README.md

 ```

 ## Acknowledgments
 We would like to thank all anonymous reviewers for their constructive comments.
-We also thank Yujian Gan and Xinyun Chen for their help in using the NatSQL and the Spider-SS datasets, as well as
+We also thank Yujian Gan and Xinyun Chen for their help in using the NatSQL and the Spider-SS datasets,
-Pengcheng Yin for using the code base of Attn.
-Sup.
+Pengcheng Yin for using the codebase of Attn.
+Sup and Torsten Scholak, Nathan Schucher, Dzmitry Bahdanau for using the codebase of fine-tuning T5 models.
 This project was supported by resources provided by the Office of Research Computing at George Mason University (https://orc.gmu.edu) and funded in part by grants from the National Science Foundation (Awards Number 1625039 and 2018631).